 Logical OR Test: Determine if either 20 is less than 15 or 25 is greater than 20.

+3. Loading and Manipulating Data in R

+Before running any statistics, you need to import a dataset to use and format it to best fit the statistic you are going to run.

 2.1 Loading Data

 To import a dataset from a given URL into R, you can use the read.csv() function, which is designed to read a file in CSV (Comma Separated Values) format and convert it into a data frame in R. In this case, the dataset is located at "https://ljkelly3141.github.io/mont820/data/sleep.csv".
 To perform the import, you would assign the result of the read.csv() function to a variable, in this case, named sleep.
 The complete command would be